-8.2.1 Changes
+8.3.1 Changes

-In contrast to a general understanding of "change" as an effect, a change in the technical sense we define here refers to a pair of process boundaries.
-These pairs occur either at coinciding boundries, like "instnataneous event" or "punctual", or at boundaries situated at opposite ends of a process of arbitrary extension.
-The enrollment of a student is a good example for the first kind of changes, called extrinsic.
+In contrast to a general understanding of "change" as an effect, a change - in the framework of GFO - refers to a pair of process boundaries.
+These pairs occur either at coinciding boundaries, like "instantaneous event" or "punctual", or at boundaries situated at opposite ends of a process of arbitrary extension.
+The enrollment of a student is a good example for the first kind of changes, called discrete.
 It comprises two coinciding process boundaries, one terminating the process of the matriculation, one beginning the process of studying.

-An example of intrinsic change is illustrated by the placement of two process boundaries in the middle of a continuous inflammation's decline in the course of a rhinitis.
-If these boundaries coincide, one may not be able to assign a difference to the severity of inflammation, but if one considers boundaries that belong to an extended part of the inflammation process, there will be a difference: the intrinsic change.

-Both notions of intrinsic and extrinsic change are relative to contradictory conditions between which a transition takes place.
+An example of continuous change is illustrated by the decline in the course of a rhinitis.
+If two boundaries of this process coincide, one may not be able to assign to them a difference to the severity of inflammation, but if one considers boundaries that belong to an extended part of the inflammation process, there will be a difference.
+Both notions of continuous and discrete change are relative to contradictory conditions between which a transition takes place.
 Frequently, these contradictions refer to pairs of categories that cannot be instantiated by the same individual.